Tab Stacks on Android

 To follow or unfollow a specific topic, look for the same menu in an open topic (see image below).
 In addition to just Watching and Ignoring, there’s also an option Not Watching.

-Menu for watching and ignoring topics
+Menu for watching and ignoring forum categories.

 All your Watched topics are listed on https://forum.vivaldi.net/me/watched.
 You can access it on your profile from the menu on the edge of your cover image > Watched.